Tuition & Cost

-Tuition, fees and estimated additional expenses for the 2016-17 academic year are outlined below.
+Information on tuition, fees, estimated additional expenses, and payment plans for the 2023-24 academic year are outlined below.
 Pennsylvania College of Art & Design reserves the right to adjust these costs at the end of each academic year with two months’ notice to students.

 Comprehensive fees provide for educational, cultural, and school-sponsored activities, as well as technology and lab costs.

 Full-time students (12 or more credits): $1,800 per year

 Part-time students (7 to 11 credits): $900 per semester

 Part-time students (1 to 6 credits): $600 per semester

 Part-time students (1 to 6 credits) also pay a $30 lab fee per semester per course for any class involving photography, electronic design, printmaking, three-dimensional design and/or live models.